tomoneko-0831/dev/README.md

 A simple explanation of how to use it．

 As prerequisites, you will need the following:
-Download and install VSCode and Docker.
+Download and install VSCode, Docker and Git.

 #### Get This Repository